Pittsburgh, Chartiers & Youghiogheny Railroad Bridge

-The PC&Y Railroad Bridge carries a single railroad track over the Ohio River, between Stowe Township, Allegheny County, Pennsylvania and Neville Island, Pennsylvania.
+The PC&Y Railroad Bridge carries a single railroad track over the Ohio River, between Stowe Township, Pennsylvania and Neville Island, Pennsylvania.

 Description

 Built in 1894, this through truss railroad bridge once served the Pittsburgh, Chartiers & Youghiogheny Railroad.
 Previously used for the PC&Y's transport of tinplate scrap from Pittsburgh's Federal Street station to Neville Island, it spans the back channel of the Ohio River, and is still in use today.
 A single rail line crosses the bridge, connecting chemical plants on the industrial half of the island with the Pittsburgh and Ohio Central Railroad mainline.